 A captive agent works for someone and does not own their book of business.
 This isn’t a bad thing, it’s just how it works.

-As a captive agent, you should expect to receive extensive support such as sales tracking, life leads, training, hand holding and mentoring.
+As a captive agent, you should expect to receive extensive support such as sales tracking, Medicare Supplement leads, sales training, hand holding and mentoring.
 This model allows you to focus on selling vs. worrying about all the other aspects of running an insurance agency, like buying leads or case management.

 Captive agencies are great places to learn how to sell Medicare Supplements without being distracted.